omkarbhale/anime-gan/README.md

 ## Did i make it?
 This converter is based on the original [Hugging Face web demo](https://huggingface.co/spaces/akhaliq/AnimeGANv2), created by [@ak92501](https://twitter.com/ak92501/) using the AI model created by [@bryandlee](https://github.com/bryandlee/animegan2-pytorch), which uses training techniques developed by [Xin Chen](https://github.com/TachibanaYoshino/AnimeGANv2).

-I created this site so that users can convert their image to an anime/cartoon style without uploading their images to a server - it's completely free.
-The conversion process is done in your browser (using your device's CPU/GPU) so your images remain private.
+I created this so that users can convert their image to an anime/cartoon style without uploading their images to a server - it's completely free.
+The conversion process is done using your device's CPU/GPU so your images remain private.

 Have fun! :)